Explained: Why Cristiano Ronaldo is called CR7

 What does CR7 mean?

-Having worn the number 28 during his time at Sporting Lisbon, Ronaldo was handed the famous No.7 shirt when he arrived at Manchester United, with Alex Ferguson convincing his new protege to tread in the footsteps of stars such as David Beckham, George Best and Eric Cantona.
+Having worn the number 28 during his time at Sporting Lisbon, Ronaldo was handed the famous number 7 shirt when he arrived at Manchester United, with Alex Ferguson convincing his new protege to tread in the footsteps of stars such as David Beckham, George Best and Eric Cantona.

-He later inherited the No.7 at international level too, swapping the No.17 for the shirt that had traditionally been worn by Luis Figo, and since then, he has worn the number at every club he has been to.
+He later inherited the number 7 at international level too, swapping the number 17 for the shirt that had traditionally been worn by Luis Figo, and since then, he has worn the number at every club he has been to.

-Notably, however, Ronaldo was forced to wear the No.9 jersey when he first arrived at Real Madrid in 2009, owing to the fact that club legend Raul was still the team's No.7.
+Notably, however, Ronaldo was forced to wear the number 9 jersey when he first arrived at Real Madrid in 2009, owing to the fact that club legend Raul was still the team's number 7.

 Why is Cristiano Ronaldo called 'CR7'?